aazaff/startLearn.R/answerTests.md

   }
 ````

+## Expert Test

-1. What is the mean, median, and standard deviation of precip?
+1) What is the mean, median, and standard deviation of precip?
 ````
 > mean(precip)
 [1] 34.91571